 Step 1 Mini Lesson

-Have everyone craft their own sentences, one with a period, one with an exclamation point, and one with a question.
-Offer a topic and give them the challenge of making all of the sentences related to the topic.
+Have everyone craft their own sentences, one with a period, one with an exclamation point, and one with a question mark.
+Offer a topic and give the kids the challenge of making all of the sentences related to that topic.
 The topic could be a person you know, a place you’ve visited, or something you’re learning about in history, geography, science, art, or in a read-aloud.

 Step 2 Exercise: Paragraph Sandwich